Bech Ministry

-The Bech Ministry came into office in Luxembourg on 16 July 1926 after the resignation of the Prüm Ministry.
+The Bech Ministry was the government of Luxembourg that came into office in Luxembourg on 16 July 1926 after the resignation of the Prüm Ministry, and was headed by Joseph Bech.
 It was reshuffled on 11 April 1932 and on 27 December 1936.
-It stepped down after the referendum on the so-called Maulkuerfgesetz (muzzle law), in which the majority of voters decided against the law.
+It stepped down after the referendum on the so-called Maulkuerfgesetz ("muzzle law"), in which the majority of voters decided against the law.

 Formation

 After the Prüm government's resignation, the Grand Duchess had initially intended to confide the formation of a government to Hubert Loutsch, already a former prime minister.
-However, the man associated with the "coup d’État" of 1915 was unacceptable in the eyes of the left.
+However, the man associated with the "coup d’état" of 1915 was unacceptable in the eyes of the left.
 Joseph Bech was chosen in the end.
 A pragmatic conservative, he managed to rapidly reach an agreement with the liberals.
 The coalition between the Party of the Right and the liberal movement lasted until 1937.
-The partial elections of 3 June 1928, and of 7 June 1931 and of 3 June 1934 did not change the power relations, although there were several ministerial reshuffles.
+The partial elections of 3 June 1928, 7 June 1931 and of 3 June 1934, did not change the power relations, although there were several ministerial reshuffles.
 On 11 April 1932, Albert Clemang resigned during the debates on the nationalisation of certain railway networks in which he had personal interests.
 He was replaced by Étienne Schmit.
 In late 1936, the professor Nicolas Braunshausen, a future president of the Radical Liberal Party, took over from Norbert Dumont.